 Security advisors believe that not enough is being done to improve the security of these IOT devices and that it’ll only get worse once they all become 5G connected.
 Potentially we’ll see increases in spam, phishing and cyber-attacks.

 The BBC reported that the CEO of telecom security company Evolved Intelligence, Steve Buck, stated that “5G will power critical infrastructure, so a cyber-attack could stop the country.”

 That is a pretty serious statement to make.

-The danger is that the insecurity of these devices will lead to easy access for hackers to cause enormous damage (remember the NHS attack last year?), compromise the code, hack networks, upload viruses and ransomware finally demanding payment to stop the attacks.
+The danger is that the insecurity of these devices will lead to easy access for hackers to cause enormous damage, compromise the code, hack networks, upload viruses and ransomware finally demanding payment to stop the attacks.

 So what can be done about the native lack of security of IOT mixed with superfast 5G connection giving these devices high-speed access to networks, resources and data.
 Not-to-mention, that these networks will be delivering services across the nation, across the globe, causing thousands of weak spots in networks that could be compromised that will effect thousands of locations and millions of people around the world.

 Some experts believe that hardware security needs to be significantly improved to ensure actual chips, memory and CPU cannot be compromised as well as the core software itself.

 Increased hardware and software security built into IOT by manufacturers will obviously lead to increased prices to purchase devices due to the high investment in critical security.
 Others believe that preventing inbound access to these devices is key and putting in place a middle bridge gateway to act as the intermediary to protect the localised locations.
 As well as monitoring technology that can sense a potential problem and terminate access immediately (for example, software).